Capture-time Extremal Cop-Win Graphs: Rank Cardinality Lists and Realizability

+\begin{proof} Recall that the graph $\graph{H}_7$ is displayed in Figure~\ref{h7}.
 Let \graph{G} be a graph that realizes $(2,2,2,1)$, with $\X_4 = \{a_1, a_2\}$, $\X_3 = \{b_1, b_2\}$, $\X_2 = \{c_1, c_2\}$, and $\X_1 = \{d\}$.
-Theorem~\ref{uoddp} implies that $(2,2,2,1)$ is not 0-realizable.
+Lemma~\ref{uoddp} implies that $(2,2,2,1)$ is not $0$-realizable.
 Thus \uprank{\graph{G}}{3} must contain the edges $a_1a_2$, $a_1b_1$, $a_2b_2$, $a_1b_2$, $a_2b_1$, and since \uprank{\graph{G}}{3} is not a clique, there is not an edge $b_1b_2$.
 By Corollary~\ref{xk1}, each of $b_1$ and $b_2$ must be adjacent to a vertex of rank 2, and Lemma~\ref{lem_rank3or4} implies that some vertex $x$ of rank 3 or 4 dominates $\X_2$.
 If $x$ were some $a_i$, then $x$ would strictly corner each rank 3 vertex in \uprank{\graph{G}}{2}, a contradiction.
 Thus without loss of generality we may assume $b_1$ dominates $\X_2$ and both $b_1$ and $b_2$ are adjacent to $c_1$.
 Then only a vertex from $\X_4$ can strictly corner $c_1$ in \uprank{\graph{G}}{2}; without loss of generality, suppose $a_2$ is this vertex, so in particular, $a_2$ is adjacent to $c_1$.
 Since $a_2$ is not a dominating vertex in \uprank{\graph{G}}{2}, it cannot be adjacent to $c_2$ and thus $c_1$ and $c_2$ cannot be adjacent.
 For $a_2$ not to strictly corner $b_2$ or $a_1$ in \uprank{\graph{G}}{2}, each of these vertices must be adjacent to $c_2$, and $a_1$ cannot be adjacent to $c_1$ or else it dominates \uprank{\graph{G}}{2}.
 Thus $\uprank{\graph{G}}{2}= \uprank{(\graph{H}_7)}{2}$.

 By Corollary~\ref{xk1}, the rank 1 vertex $d$ is adjacent to both $c_1$ and $c_2$, which means it can only be strictly cornered by some $b_i$, without loss of generality, $b_1$.
 Since the rank 3 vertices are not adjacent, $d$ cannot be adjacent to $b_2$.
-Finally, by Lemma~\ref{nbrrank}, $d$ cannot be adjacent to any rank 4 vertex.
+To see that $d$ is not adjacent to any rank 4 vertices, first note that from the above discussion, we can conclude that in \uprank{\graph{G}}{2}, $a_2$ strictly corners $c_1$ and $a_1$ strictly corners $c_2$.
+Then by Proposition~\ref{nbrrank} (applied with $w = a_2, v = c_1$, and then $w = a_1, v = c_2$), $d$ cannot be adjacent to either $a_1$ or $a_2$.
 Thus \graph{G} is $\graph{H}_7$. \end{proof}